ropstech/clipboard_app/README.md

 In the left sidebar you have 5 areas "All", "Text", "Numbers", "URL's" and "Emails".
 The programm should sort automatically accordingly to reg expressions.

+- Required packages can be found in the requirements.txt